williamteav/personal_website/scale_aircraft.md

-## Model Airplanes
+## Scale Aircraft

 ![F-15](IMG_1360.JPG)

-My first encounter with a model aircraft occured back in seventh grade when I ventured into the middle school library.
-Perched near the center of the building was a large scale model of a dark blue propeller aircraft.
-I could tell from the inverted gull wing and US Navy roundels that the model was that of an F4U Corsair.
+My interest in historic aircraft took flight during my childhood when I came across a TV show named Dogfights on the History Channel.
+The narrator's apt description of the strengths and shortcomings of a particular model spurred me to learn more.
+I soon stumbled upon the world of scale modeling.
+It was definitely a step above my LEGO sets and the idea of purchasing an "unfinished" product seemed offputting at first.
+While I was tempted to just purchase a prepainted, assembled die-cast model, a part of me wanted to give the hobby a try.
+One model kit from the local hobby store later and the rest is history.

 ## Assembled Aircraft